ajalt/clikt/docs/options.md

 In some cases, you might want to create an option that uses the value given on the command line if there is one, but prompt the user for input if one is not provided.
-Clikt can take care of this for you with the {% include api.html pkg="parameters.options" fun="prompt" %} function.
+Clikt can take care of this for you with the [`[prompt, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/prompt.html) function.

 ```kotlin
 class Hello : CliktCommand() {